 Perugia deserves more recognition on the Tuscan tourist circuit.
 Overshadowed by the big cities, such as Florence and Siena, I hadn’t heard a huge amount about this impressive city before we visited.
 Yet, it is a wonderful place to go for a day trip.
 Incredible buildings and stunning views across the surrounding countryside are just some of the highlights.
 The bonus for coeliac travellers is that gluten free Perugia finds are aplenty, from a 100% gluten free gelateria to crepes and piadine that are certified as safe by the AIC (Italian Coeliac Society).
-Oh and don’t even get me started on the veritable Aladdin’s cave of gluten free goodies just outside of the city.
 Read on to discover the delights of gluten free Perugia.

 Gluten Free Perugia